-While starring in the biggest movie of all time does make you very famous, it doesn’t necessarily ensure you a long spanning career.
+While starring in the biggest movie of all time does make you very famous, it doesn’t necessarily secure you a long spanning career.
 In fact, being Luke in Star Wars ultimately killed Hamill’s chance at future endeavours, as he was never able to move past the role.
 He has, however, acquired himself a successful career in voice acting, taking on many notable roles such as Skips in Regular Show and the Joker in several animated Batman movies and the Arkham games franchise.
 His performance as the Joker is amazing and truly deserving of more praise.

 Best known for his leading role in the cult classic film Almost Famous, Patrick Fugit was successful for a while but never reached household name status.
 He has actually been in a lot of great movies including White Oleander, Saved and Wristcutters but being type casted in alternative and geeky roles, he hasn’t been in many mainstream movies.
 Most people just see him as that kid from Almost Famous but he did recently nab himself a supporting role in 2014’s very successful Gone Girl.